Fathijem/Sentiment-Analysis/README.md

 # Sentiment Analysis Project

 This project involves loading multiple datasets containing reviews, combining them, calculating sentiment polarity, assigning sentiment labels, and plotting the sentiment distribution.
+This `README.md` file provides clear instructions on what the project does, how to set it up, and how to run it.
+It also includes the necessary code snippets for reference.

 ## Files